angular/angular/docs/GITHUB_PROCESS.md

 # Feature request process

 To manage the requests we receive at scale, we introduced automation in our feature request management process.
-After we triage a ticket and we identify it as a feature request, it goes through several steps.
+After we triage an issue and we identify it as a feature request, it goes through several steps.

 ## Manual review

-First, we manually review to verify if it aligns with any of the existing roadmap efforts.
-If it does, we prioritize it.
+First, we manually review the issue to see if it aligns with any of the existing roadmap efforts.
+If it does, we prioritize it accordingly.
 Alternatively, we keep it open and our feature request bot initiates a voting process.

 ## Voting phase

 To include the community in the feature request process, we open voting for 60 days.
-Anyone can cast a vote for the request with a thump-up (👍) reaction.
-If the feature request reaches 20 or more upvotes, we review it again manually.
+Anyone can cast a vote for the request with a thumbs-up (👍) reaction.
+When a feature request reaches 20 or more upvotes, we formally consider the feature request.
 Alternatively, the bot closes the request.

 ## Consideration phase

-If the feature request receives 20 or more votes, we verify if we can afford to maintain it and whether it aligns with the long-term vision of Angular.
-If the answers of both questions are yes, we prioritize the request, alternatively we close it.
+If the feature request receives 20 or more votes, we verify the Angular team can afford to maintain the feature and whether it aligns with the long-term vision of Angular.
+If the answers to both of these questions are yes, we prioritize the request, alternatively we close it with an explanation of our decision.

 ## Diagram